PV String Sizing Calculations for Grid-Tied Inverters

 - Calculate the Temperature-Corrected Maximum Module Voltage (Max Voc)

 Divide the inverter’s maximum system voltage by the corrected Voc calculated in the previous step.
-You must always round this number down to the nearest whole number to ensure you never exceed the inverter’s limit.
+Round this result down to the nearest whole number to ensure the string does not exceed the inverter’s listed maximum system voltage.

 Formula: Maximum Modules = Inverter Maximum System Voltage / Corrected Voc

-Next, determine the lowest operating voltage of the string to ensure the inverter will start up and run efficiently on the hottest days.
-This calculation uses the module’s Vmp and the highest expected ambient temperature.
-The NEC does not govern this calculation as it’s a performance issue, not a safety one.
+Next, determine the lowest operating voltage of the string to ensure the inverter will start up and run efficiently in the highest expected ambient temperatures.
+NEC’s 690.7 focuses on maximum-voltage safety; minimum-MPPT calculations are a performance design consideration.
+Use the module’s Vmp and the specific Vmp temperature coefficient from the datasheet to correct Vmp for the highest expected ambient temperature.

 Divide the inverter’s minimum MPPT voltage by the corrected Vmp.
-You must always round this number up to the nearest whole number to ensure the voltage is sufficient.
+Round this result up to the nearest whole number to ensure the string Vmp stays above the inverter minimum MPPT requirement.

 Formula: Minimum Modules = Inverter Minimum MPPT Voltage / Corrected Vmp

-In this example, a valid string design could have anywhere from 5 to 11 modules.
+In this example, a valid string design could have anywhere from 5 to 11 modules (subject to the inverter and module manufacturer instructions and NEC limits).

 Avoid costly design errors.
 Master string sizing with our expert-led online electrical courses.
-Our programs are designed for professionals seeking to enhance their skills and stay current with the latest `nec code book` standards and industry best practices.
+Our programs are designed for professionals seeking to enhance their skills and stay current with the latest NEC standards and industry best practices.

 Advanced Considerations for System Design